-SMRT referrals outcomes SFY 2020
+SMRT referrals outcomes fiscal year 2021

-Outcome Number Percent of total
+Outcome Number Percent

-Certified 5,066 73%
+Certified 4,235 72%

-Denied 692 10%
+Denied 599 10%

-Withdrawn 888 13%
+Withdrawn 855 14%

-Pending 282 4%
+Pending 240 4%

-- c) The commissioner shall provide ... the following information on the activities of the state medical review team ... : - 2) the average length of time from receipt of the application to a decision
+- c) The commissioner shall provide...the following information on the activities of the state medical review team...: - 2) the average length of time from receipt of the application to a decision;

-For this report, SMRT staff took the following steps:
+For this report, SMRT staff

-• calculated length of time in calendar days;

-- defined "receipt of application" date as the date SMRT received the referral from the county or tribal financial worker; and - defined "decision" as the date of certification or denial.
+- calculated length of time in calendar days. - defined "receipt of application" date as the date the county faxed the referral to SMRT. - defined "decision" as the date of certification or denial.

-For all SMRT referrals in SFY 2020, the average time from receipt of the referral to a disability decision was 116 days.
+For all SMRT referrals in fiscal year 2021, the average time from receipt of the referral to a disability decision was 88 days.

-- c) The commissioner shall provide ... the following information on the activities of the state medical review team ...: - 3) the number of appeals, appeal results and length of time taken from the date the person involved requested an appeal for a written decision to be made on each appeal
+- c) The commissioner shall provide...the following information on the activities of the state medical review team...: - 3) the number of appeals, appeal results and length of time taken from the date the person involved requested an appeal for a written decision to be made on each appeal;

-The DHS Appeals Division received 42 appeals on cases that SMRT denied in SFY 2020.
+The DHS Appeals Office received 69 appeals on cases that SMRT denied in fiscal year 2021.
 There are four possible outcomes of appeals:

-- 1. Dismissed: the DHS Appeals Division dismissed the appeal.
+- 1. Dismissed: the DHS Appeals Office dismissed the appeal.
 In most dismissals, additional information was received and the case was returned to SMRT for a determination. - 2.
-Affirmed: The DHS Appeals Division conducted a fair hearing and agreed with the original SMRT denial. - 3.
-Overturned: The DHS Appeals Division conducted a fair hearing and disagreed with the original SMRT denial, resulting in a disability certification. - 4.
-Pending: The appeal was still pending as of the date the data were pulled.
+Affirmed: The DHS Appeals Office conducted a fair hearing and agreed with the original SMRT denial. - 3.
+Overturned: The DHS Appeals Office conducted a fair hearing and disagreed with the original SMRT denial, resulting in a disability certification. - 4.
+Pending: The appeal was still pending as of the date the data was pulled.

-SMRT appeals outcomes SFY 2020
+SMRT appeals outcomes fiscal year 2021

-Result Number Percent of total
+Result Number Percent

-Dismissed 19 45%
+Dismissed 45 65%

-Affirmed 13 31%
+Affirmed 16 23%

 Overturned 0 0%

-Pending 10 24%
+Pending 8 12%

-The average length of time from the appeal request to an appeal decision was 81 days.
+The average length of time from the appeal request to an appeal decision was 80 days.

-For this report, SMRT staff took the following steps:
+For this report, SMRT staff:

-- calculated length of time in calendar days with time credited when the appeal hearing was continued or the appeal record was held open for the appellant's benefit; - defined the "date filed" as the date the DHS Appeals Division received the appeals request; and - defined the "date closed" as the date the order was signed off on by the Chief Human Services Judge.
+- calculated length of time in calendar days with time credited when the appeal hearing is continued or appeal record held open for the appellant's benefit; - defined the "date filed" as the date the DHS Appeals Office received the appeals request; and - defined the "date closed" as the date the order was signed off on by the Chief Human Services Judge.

-- c) The commissioner shall provide ... the following information on the activities of the state medical review team ...: - 3) for applicants, their age, health coverage at the time of application, hospitalization history within three months of application, and whether an application for Social Security or Supplemental Security Income benefits is pending;
+- c) The commissioner shall provide...the following information on the activities of the state medical review team...: - 4) for applicants, their age, health coverage at the time of application, hospitalization history within three months of application, and whether an application for Social Security or Supplemental Security Income benefits is pending;

 "Age" is defined as the applicant's age on the date of application.
-In SFY 2020, the average age of a SMRT applicant was 27.
+In fiscal year 2021, the average applicant age was 28.

 "Health coverage at the time of application" is defined as any known third-party liability insurance coverage on the date of application.
-Of 6,928 applicants, 1,743 or 25%, had third-party liability insurance coverage on the date of application.
+Of 5,929 applicants, 1,309 or 22 percent, had third-party liability insurance coverage on the date of application.

 Third-party liability Number Percent of total

-Yes 1,743 25%
+Yes 1,309 22%

-No 4,479 65%
+No 4,179 71%

-Unknown 706 10%
+Unknown 441 7%

 [&]quot;Hospitalization history within three months of application" is defined as an inpatient admission associated with the applicant based on claims data available to DHS.
 Admissions to Skilled Nursing Facilities were not included.
 "Within three months of application" is defined as three months prior to the date of application to three months after the date of application.
 The numbers are listed separately for each three month period.
 An applicant may have had a hospitalization(s) in both the three months prior to and after the application date.